 Cons

-- £10 monthly account inactivity fee
+- £10 monthly inactivity fee after 12 months of account dormancy

 If there’s anything that can eat away at your profit margins, it’s unnecessary costs.
 Thankfully, eToro fees UK are reasonable and pocket-friendly.
 We acquired a new account without paying a single cent, which was quite a relief.
 We also noticed that you can enjoy free deposits by using USD.
 That said, eToro supports many other currencies, including GBP, EUR, and RMB.